Oil Little Changed as Oversupply Worries Linger | MarketScreener

 Investors were also monitoring signs of tension in the Middle East that could disrupt supply.
 Earlier this week, President Trump ordered the withdrawal of U.S. troops from Syria, effectively abandoning a key ally in the fight against Islamic State.
 On Wednesday, the Turkish military began an offensive in Syria to seize territory held by the U.S.-backed Kurdish forces.

-Front-month gold futures rose 0.6% to $1,506.10 a troy ounce on the Comex division of the New York Mercantile Exchange, boosted by bets on lower interest rates that make the metal more attractive to yield-seeking investors.
+Most-active gold futures for December delivery rose 0.6% to $1,512.80 a troy ounce on the Comex division of the New York Mercantile Exchange, boosted by bets on lower interest rates that make the metal more attractive to yield-seeking investors.